wzp2002/ArchDesign-II/README.md

 ### Folders

 This Repository’s root folder is ordered chronologically.
-Format: YEAR-Grade-ProjectNo.
+Format: YEAR-Semester-ProjectNo.
 (E.g: 2021-1-2)

+The YEAR in this repository will be 2021(The starting year of the grade)

 All project related file are stored in the corresponding folder.